jmagood/hello-world/README.md

 # hello-world
 Learning how to use Github
 I am learning how to use Github today!
 The TA is talking about crazy things in linux that I do not understand, so I am doing the Hello-world tutorial by myself.
+Now I am going to tell you that my favorite color is purple.
+But I also really like deep, pretty reds. and teal.